atb00ker/Spoken-Tutorial/README.md

     5. Allow User to Access Database: `GRANT ALL PRIVILEGES ON spoken_tutorial.* TO spoken_tutorial@localhost;`
     6. Apply Changes: `FLUSH PRIVILEGES;`
     7. Config Database with django
         1. Open `app/spoken_tutorial/settings.py` and navigate to line `'PASSWORD': 'MY_AWESOME_PASSWORD',` and set your password here.
-        2. Inside the virtual environment, run `python3 manage.py makemigrations`
+Now, inside the virtual environment, run the following commands.
+        2.`python3 manage.py makemigrations`
-        3. Inside the virtual environment, run `python3 manage.py migrate`
+        3.`python3 manage.py migrate`
+        4.`python3 manage.py makemigrations portal`
+        5.`python3 manage.py migrate portal`
-5. Run the server: inside virtual-environment, run `python3 manage.py createsuperuser` to create a user that can access the admin panel.
+5. Inside virtual-environment, run `python3 manage.py createsuperuser` to create a user that can access the site admin panel.
+6. Inside virtual-environment, run `python3 manage.py group` to grant all superusers access to foss admin panel.
-6. Run the server: inside virtual-environment, run `python3 manage.py runserver`.
+7. Run the server: inside virtual-environment, run `python3 manage.py runserver`.
 Now, go to `127.0.0.1:8000/`, welcome page should show up.
-7. Login using the superuser you just created to access the 'Administrator Panel'.
+8. Login using the superuser you just created to access the 'Administrator Panel'.
-8. You can go to '/admin' when you are logged in from your superuser to make new users and make a user in group 'admin' to allow it to access 'Administration Panel' only.
+9. You can go to '/admin' when you are logged in from your superuser to make new users and make a user in group 'admin' to allow it to access 'Administration Panel' only.